I tried running and comparing time series foundation models on DGX Spark

 Benchmark Results

-From here, I'll evaluate the 3 models on ETTh1 (an electricity dataset) across three axes: latency, accuracy, and memory efficiency.
+From here, using the ETTh1 (electricity dataset) as a subject, the 3 models are evaluated across three axes: latency, accuracy, and memory efficiency.

-For the evaluation, I used the OT column (oil temperature) from ETTh1 (Electricity Transformer Temperature, Hourly, 7 variables, 17,420 rows).
-This is a dataset from a Chinese power company that monitored distribution transformers for two years (July 2016 to July 2018), aimed at predicting signs of overheating accidents from the internal oil temperature (OT) and six types of load variables (high/medium/low active/reactive power).
-Its structure is close to equipment monitoring data in manufacturing, and it has been used as a standard benchmark for time-series forecasting since the Informer paper (AAAI 2021 Best Paper).
+The OT column (oil temperature) from ETTh1 (Electricity Transformer Temperature, Hourly, 7 variables, 17,420 rows) was used.
+This is a dataset from a Chinese electric power company monitoring distribution transformers over 2 years (July 2016 to July 2018), aimed at predicting signs of overheating accidents from the transformer's internal oil temperature (OT) and 6 types of load variables (high/medium/low active/reactive power).
+Its structure closely resembles industrial equipment monitoring data in manufacturing, and since the Informer paper (AAAI 2021 Best Paper), it has been used as a standard benchmark for time-series forecasting.

-The evaluation took 64 rolling-window splits from the end with step=24.
-The metrics are MASE (Mean Absolute Scaled Error) and RMSE.
-Inference latency is the warm median with cold/warm separation, and peak GPU memory is measured with torch.cuda.max_memory_allocated().
+Evaluation was measured using 64 rolling-window splits taken from the tail at step=24.
+Metrics are MASE (Mean Absolute Scaled Error) and RMSE; inference latency uses the warm median with cold-warm separation; peak GPU memory is captured with torch.cuda.max_memory_allocated().

 Short-term Forecasting (horizon=96, context=512)